mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

             </form>
         </div>
     </div>
 </body>
 </html>

 ```
-- The final step is a change to the shared administration layout to add a button that will log out the current user by sending a request to the Logout action, as shown below.
+- The final step is a change to the shared administration layout to add a button that will log out the current user by sending a request to the `Logout` action, as shown below.
 This is a useful feature that makes it easier to test the application, without which you would need to clear the browser’s cookies to return to the unauthenticated state.
-Add a Logout Button in the `_AdminLayout` Razor View in the `_AdminLayout.html` file in the `SportsStore/Views/Admin` Folder
+Add a `Logout` Button in the `_AdminLayout.html` Razor View file in the `SportsStore/Views/Admin` folder.

 ```
 <!DOCTYPE html>